mozilla/version-control-tools/docs/devguide/environment.rst

 containing all the prerequisites necessary to develop and test.
 This is accomplished by running the following command::

-   $ ./create-test-environment
+   $ ./create-environment test

 .. tip::

-   You should periodically run ``create-test-environment`` to ensure everything is up to date.
+   You should periodically run ``create-environment test`` to ensure everything is up to date.
 (Yes, the tools should do this automatically.)

 Activating an Environment
 =========================

-Once you've executed ``create-test-environment``, you'll need to *activate* it so your current shell has access to all its wonders::
+Once you've executed ``create-environment test``, you'll need to *activate* it so your current shell has access to all its wonders::

    $ source venv/bin/activate